by: Anthony Parent 2013-01-02

-So now people are asking if Estate Planners and tax attorneys jumped the gun by encouraging people to plan before 2012 came to an end.
+It's only natural that people are now asking if estate planners and tax attorneys jumped the gun by encouraging people to distribute large gifts before 2012 came to an end.
 Did the crystal ball malfunction?
 Was bad advice given as a result?
-In almost all cases, the answer to these questions is a resounding “no.” In this article, I’ll give four reasons why the answer is no, and I will discuss what someone considering making a gift should do.
+In almost all cases, the answer to these questions is a resounding "No!"
+There are four primary reasons why the answer is no, and it's important that we discuss what someone considering making a gift should do with the new information that has come to light.

-For the first time in the past several years, there finally appears to be some “certainty” in the Transfer Tax regime.
-While the “applicable exclusion” (the amount exempt from estate and gift taxes) has now been made permanent and pegged to inflation, no one can predict if and when Congress will change its mind.
-A law is only in effect until it is changed or modified, and – you should know – our legislators LOVE tinkering with the Tax Code.
+For what feels like the first time in forever, there finally appears to be some certainty (which should be taken with a grain of salt) in the transfer-tax regime.
+While the "applicable exclusion" (the amount exempt from estate and gift taxes) has been made permanent and been attached to reflect inflation rates, no one can predict if and when Congress will change its mind.
+A law is only in effect until it is changed or modified, and - as we're all painstakingly aware of - our legislators love tinkering with the tax code.

-Another major benefit to making gifts during life is that any transfer taxes paid more than 3 years before the date of death are excluded from the value of the estate.
-This means that even if you have used up your applicable exclusion in 2012, you can still make gifts that your estate will benefit from going forward.
+Another major benefit to making gifts during your lifetime is that any transfer taxes paid more than three years prior to the date of death are excluded from the value of the estate.
+Even if you have used your applicable exclusion in 2012, you can still make gifts that your estate will benefit from going forward.